VirtusLab/ddd-public-materials/ddd-koans/README.md

 In text time signatures are written using slash sign **/** like **3/4**.

-#### The upper number
+#### The upper number - numerator

-The upper number has one limitation - it needs to be greater than 0 integer.
+The upper number (numerator) has one limitation - it needs to be greater than 0 integer.
 However, for purpose of this example let's say that maximum number can be equal to **32**.

-#### The lower number
+#### The lower number - denominator

-The lower number always corresponds to the beat unit which is a value of music note.
+The lower number (denominator) always corresponds to the beat unit which is a value of music note.

 Available values are (limited for the purpose of course):